Treatments and Services

-- Dr. Suskind's research focuses on SCD.
+- Dr. David Suskind's research focuses on SCD.
 Learn more about SCD.

 The surgery that some children need for IBD is highly technical.
 Our surgeons do more of these operations for children than any other surgeons in the region, including Oregon, Washington, Alaska, Montana and Idaho.
 Greater experience leads to better results.

 If your child has severe Crohn’s disease (or a severe Crohn’s disease–like condition) that started before age 5, immunologists at Seattle Children’s can test for genetic changes and immune deficiencies that might be the cause.